What is the AEC Hackathon?

 4. How do I form or join a team and why?

 We hope teams at the hackathon will form around problems expressed by participating AEC professionals or the provided hack categories.
 We do encourage participants to start forming teams before the event.
 If you would like to start a team or are looking for a team to join, be sure to attend the Friday evening mixer or make an announcement at the opening ceremony of the event on Saturday.
-You can also propose or join a team via our Facebook and LinkedIn pages.
+You can also propose or join a team via our Meetup Community, Facebook page, and LinkedIn group.